p-adrian05/apex-selector/README.md

 There are several reasons why it is important to have a dynamic SOQL Builder class in Apex:

 - Dynamic querying: A dynamic SOQL Builder class allows for the construction of queries at runtime, which can be useful in situations where the specific query needed is not known until runtime.
 This is especially useful for situations where a user needs to search for data based on certain criteria, as the specific search criteria are not known until the user inputs them.
 - Improved readability and maintainability: A dynamic SOQL Builder class can make the code more readable and maintainable.
 Because the query is constructed programmatically, it can be more easily understood and modified, rather than having a large, complex string of query text.
 - Flexibility and reusability: Dynamic SOQL Builder class allows for greater flexibility and reusability in the code.
 By encapsulating the logic for building SOQL queries into a single class, it can be reused throughout the application, which can save development time and help ensure consistency in how data is queried.
+- Security: It can help to ensure that the queries being built are secure by using dynamic variable binding with the new <a href="https://help.salesforce.com/s/articleView?id=release-notes.rn_apex_bind_var_soql.htm&release=242&type=5">Database.queryWithBinds</a> method.

 ## Examples